tachiyomiorg/website/src/help/guides/troubleshooting.md

 **HTTP error 429** or **Too Many Requests** means that the source banned your IP address (in most cases, it's temporary).
 We suggest [migrating](./source-migration.md) part of your manga to another source to reduce the number of requests to the source.
 :::
 ::: el-collapse-item title="HTTP error 5xx"
 **HTTP error 5xx** like **500, 502** and others are server errors, and the source you are trying to access has problems on their side.
-Open the source in <Navigation item=" webview"/> and check if the site is down.
+Open the source in <Navigation item="webview"/> and check if the site is down.
 :::
 :::
 ::: el-collapse-item title="Unable to resolve host / Connection failed"